atsa-es/marssTMB/README.md

 # marssTMB

 The beginning of a companion R package to MARSS that fits MARSS models with TMB.
+The package is in very active development.
+See [changelog]("news/index.html") for current status.

 See the documentation at [marssTMB](https://atsa-es.github.io/marssTMB/)